-This beautiful Cape Dutch style Building, has long been a renowned hostelry in the Lowveld.
-Previously a dairy and banana farm, the non indigenous species have been removed and the farm has been returned to the natural bush.
-Extending to 250 ha, there is an abundance of wildlife, currently on the farm you are likely to see blue vervet monkeys, grey duiker, red duiker (very rare species) bush pigs, porcupine and bushbuck.
+This beautiful Cape Dutch-style building, has long been a renowned hostelry in the Lowveld.
+Previously a dairy and banana farm, the non-indigenous species have been removed and the farm has been returned to natural bush.
+Extending to 250 ha, there is an abundance of wildlife.
+Currently on the farm you are likely to see blue vervet monkeys, grey duiker, red duiker (a very rare species) bushpigs, porcupines and bushbuck.

-The name Hamilton Parks comes from any one of the four choice origins.
-There were two British generals named Hamilton, active in South Africa during the second Anglo Boer war from 1899 to 1902.
-Sir Ian Hamilton was chief of staff to Sir George White who (somewhat idiotically) managed to find himself besieged in Ladysmith in 1899.
-Sir Ian also had the dubious distinction of having written to his wife suggesting that it would be an idea to take Winston Churchill then a journalist covering the war, as his ADC.
-The other Hamilton of this period, Bruce Hamilton who does not seem to have covered himself in distinction.
+The name Hamilton Parks comes from any one of a choice of four origins.
+There were two British generals named Hamilton, active in South Africa during the second Anglo-Boer war from 1899 to 1902.
+Sir Ian Hamilton was chief-of-staff to Sir George White who (somewhat idiotically) managed to find himself besieged in Ladysmith in 1899.
+Sir Ian also had the dubious distinction of having written to his wife suggesting that it would be an idea to take on Winston Churchill (then a journalist covering the war) as his ADC.
+The other Hamilton of this period was Bruce Hamilton, who does not seem to have covered himself in distinction.

-The Hazyview area is largely a farming based community, producing a wide range of subtropical fruits, such as, mangoes, avocado pears, litchis, guavas, paw paws, bananas and other citrus fruits.
-The Lowveld is also the second largest banana growing area in the world and a large percentage of theses fruits are grown in the Kiepersol/Hazyview area.
+The Hazyview area is a largely farming-based community, producing a wide range of subtropical fruits, such as mangoes, avocado pears, litchis, guavas, pawpaws and other citrus fruits.
+The Lowveld is also the second largest banana growing area in the world, with a large percentage of these fruits being grown in the Kiepersol/Hazyview area.